fleetdm/fleet/handbook/product/README.md

 Product Managers prioritize all potential product improvements worked on by Fleeties.
 Anyone (Fleeties, customers, and community members) are invited to suggest improvements.
 See [the intake section](#intake) for more information on how Fleet's product team intakes new feature requests.

 ## Prioritizing bugs
 Bugs are always prioritized.
 (Fleet takes quality and stability [very seriously](https://fleetdm.com/handbook/company/why-this-way#why-spend-so-much-energy-responding-to-every-potential-production-incident).)
+Bugs should be prioritized in the following order:
+1. Quality: product does what it's supposed to (what is documented).
+2. Common-sense user criticality: If no one can load any page, that's obviously important.
+3. Age of bugs: Long-open bugs are open wounds bleeding quality out of the product.
+They must be closed quickly.
+4. Customer criticality: How important it is to a customer use case.

 If a bug is unreleased or [critical](https://fleetdm.com/handbook/engineering#critical-bugs), it is addressed in the current sprint.
 Otherwise, it may be prioritized and estimated for the next sprint.
 If a bug [requires drafting](https://fleetdm.com/handbook/engineering#in-product-drafting-as-needed) to determine the expected functionality, the bug should undergo [expedited drafting](#expedited-drafting).